ModelDBRepository/19491/README.md

-# AUTHOR: Kelvin E Jones, kejones@ualberta.ca
+AUTHOR: Kelvin E Jones
+kejones@ualberta.ca
-# DATE: Dec 1, 2002
+DATE: Dec 1, 2002

 This collection of files can be used to reproduce the modeling results in: